kjolley/BIGSdb_documentation/administration.rst

 can be exported in tab-delimited text format suitable for batch uploading.
 For example, to export scheme configuration data, click the query link (Update or delete) next to schemes in the curator's interface.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.

 .. image:: /images/administration/config_export.png